 - Addresses young adult specific issues

 - Helps young adults develop a positive support system

 - Provides an introduction to the 12 steps of recovery and how to work through them

 - Provides practical solutions that can be applied to a young adult’s daily life after they leave the program

 - Offers long-term aftercare

 - Cost effective

-For more information about our rehab programs for young adults or to schedule an intake, contact us at 877-921-4050.
+For more information about our intensive outpatient substance abuse program for young adults or to schedule an intake, contact us at 877-921-4050.